Rockwell Medical (NASDAQ:RMTI) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Rockwell Medical (NASDAQ:RMTI – Get Rating) in a research note issued to investors on Sunday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Rockwell Medical (NASDAQ:RMTI – Get Rating) in a research note issued on Monday.
+The brokerage set a “hold” rating on the stock.

-Several other equities analysts have also weighed in on the stock.
-HC Wainwright cut their target price on shares of Rockwell Medical from $5.00 to $3.00 and set a buy rating for the company in a report on Tuesday, January 18th.
-Zacks Investment Research raised shares of Rockwell Medical from a sell rating to a hold rating in a report on Thursday, March 17th.
+RMTI has been the subject of a number of other reports.
+HC Wainwright cut their price target on shares of Rockwell Medical from $5.00 to $3.00 and set a “buy” rating for the company in a report on Tuesday, January 18th.
+Zacks Investment Research raised shares of Rockwell Medical from a “sell” rating to a “hold” rating in a report on Thursday, March 17th.

 Rockwell Medical, Inc is a biopharmaceutical company, which engages in the development of treatment for anemia, kidney disease, iron deficiency, and hemodialysis.
 Its products include Triferic, CitraPure, RenalPure and SteriLyte.
 The company was founded by Robert L. Chioini in January 1995 and is headquartered in Wixom, MI.